 In 2011, Bliss was awarded the inaugural MIT Lincoln Laboratory Early Career Technical Achievement award.
 Presented annually to employees younger than 35, the award recognized her work in parallel computing, computer architectures and graph processing algorithms as well as her leadership in anomaly detection in graph-based data.
 She received the R&D 100 award in 2011 for her work on PVTOL: Parallel Vector Tile Optimizing Library.

-Bliss received bachelor's and master's degrees in computer science from Cornell University, a doctorate in applied mathematics for the life and social sciences (complex adaptive systems science) from Arizona State University and is a senior member of the Institute of Electrical and Electronics Engineers.
+Bliss received bachelor’s and master’s degrees in computer science from Cornell University and a doctorate in applied mathematics for the life and social sciences (complex adaptive systems science) from Arizona State University.

 Bliss currently serves: as the chair of the Defense Advanced Research Projects Agency (DARPA) Information Science and Technology (ISAT) study group; as vice-chair of the Computing Community Consortium; and on the National Academies’ Cyber Resilience Forum and the National Academies’ Climate Security Roundtable.